breadMSA/setsuna-discord-bot/README.md

 1. Sign up for Render and connect your GitHub repository
 2. Create a new Web Service
 3. Set the build command to `npm install`
-4. Set the start command to `npm start`
+4. Set the start command to `node server.js & node index.js`
 5. Add your environment variables
 6. Deploy your application